Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Won’t they, though?"

 Sartori shook his head no. "They won’t.
-It’s...never *really* been about man versus woman, I think.
+It’s... never *really* been about man versus woman, I think.
 I think that’s the biggest mistake we make as a civilization when we talk about this.
 It’s usually about leadership, and our refusal to accept that men and women have different, complementary natures.
-In our era of plenty, where we aren’t in a total struggle to survive and our menfolk aren’t bound to the land or the sword in constant, dangerous toil...we can indulge.
+In our era of plenty, where we aren’t in a total struggle to survive and our menfolk aren’t bound to the land or the sword in constant, dangerous toil... we can indulge.
 Neither the Gaoians nor the Ten’Gewek can."

 Margaret White had always been a calm person, and expressed herself in understated ways.
 Folding her arms was an indicator of quite serious indignation.
 "Indulge?" she asked.
 "I know you well enough to believe you aren’t dismissing gender equality, Arthur, so what exactly are you saying?"